Continuum Fractons: Quantization and the Few Body Problem: Comments on the many-fracton problem

 $\phi$ is a complex scalar field and we have chosen to second-quantize the identical particles as bosons.
 We have also used Einstein's summation convention, so that repeated indices $\alpha, \beta = 1,\ldots,d$ are summed over.
 There are subtleties involving operator ordering in arriving at \cref{eq:Pretko}.
 Details can be found in \cref{app:continuum}.

 \cref{eq:Pretko} is the non-relativistic Hamiltonian limit of the field theory derived by Pretko~\cite{Pretko_FractonGauge_PhysRevB.98.115134} from imposing dipole conservation on a field theory.
 Non-relativistic versions of other continuum formulations~\cite{GorantlaLamSeiberg_UVIR_PhysRevB.104.235116,Gromov_Multipole_PhysRevX.9.031035} can be derived from \cref{eq:Pretko}, for instance, by ignoring the amplitude fluctuations of the complex scalar $\phi \sim A e^{i \theta}$ and focusing only on the phase $\theta$.
 The important step in deriving the field theories was taking the ultra-local limit of \cref{eq:ultra_local}.
-In taking the limit, one makes the implicit assumption that the only important aspect of the pair inertia function $K(x)$ is its behavior within the interval of its support.
-This is clearly dangerous.
-As we have discussed, the nature of the multi-particle spectrum depends sensitively on the edge behavior of $K(x)$.
-Said differently, the field theories of Refs~\cite{Pretko_FractonGauge_PhysRevB.98.115134,GorantlaLamSeiberg_UVIR_PhysRevB.104.235116,Gromov_Multipole_PhysRevX.9.031035} are effectively applicable to isolated fractons and miss the physics found in this paper.
+For example, by parametrizing with the normalized $K$: